Collection Management

 Once your records have been exported, you can send them to us through online file transfer, email, or FTP transfer.

-Go to Library > Collection Management.
+Go to Library > Collection Management > Send Records

-Scroll to the bottom of the page and click the Send Records button.
+Scroll to the bottom of the page and choose the option that works best for you.

 Cannot Export MARC Records